 Meet the actors who have been cast so far in Abigail’s Party by Mike Leigh.

-Logie and AFI nominated Daniel Frederiksen has had an extensive career across film, television and theatre.
+Logie and AFI nominated Daniel Frederiksen has had an extensive career across film, television and theatre, and most recently starred as Mr Wormwood in the critically acclaimed Matilda the Musical, for which he won a Helpmann Award.
 After studying at NIDA, he first achieved recognition in the television series Blue Heelers, followed by a series regular role in Stingers, for which he was nominated for a Logie Award for Best New Talent.
 Other TV credits include roles in telemovie Underground, Underbelly 6 “ Squizzy Taylor”, Redfern Now, and most recently in the ABC’s Miss Fisher’s Murder Mysteries.
 Daniel won an AFI nomination for Best Actor in a Television Drama for Bastard Boys.
 His feature film roles include a lead role in Ten Empty, Closed for Winter & the US telemovie Mermaids, as well as playing opposite Nicolas Cage in the action movie Ghost Rider.
 Other film credits include Summer Coda, Vessell and Pawno.
 Some of his stage performances include After Miss Julie, The Pain & The Itch, Leaves of Glass, Fat Boy, Ruben Guthrie, Robot vs. Art and Julius Caesar (Bell Shakespeare Company), The Good Person of Szechuan (Malthouse and The National Theatre of China co-production) and in Melbourne Theatre Company productions of Cheech, Don Juan in Soho, Rockabye, Betty Shaw and Dead Man’s Cell Phone.
 Daniel is a founding member of Red Stitch, Melbourne’s highly regarded independent theatre company.

 Benjamin Rigby is an actor and producer based in Melbourne, Australia.
 After graduating from the University of Southern Queensland with a Bachelor of Theatre arts (Acting), Ben has appeared in numerous film and television projects such as Neighbours (2011), Green Eyed (2012), Miss Fishers Murder Mysteries (2013), Plague (2014), The Secret River (2015), Rigor Mortis (2014) and most recently That’s Not Me (2016), Lion (2016) and Ridley Scott’s Alien: Covenant (2017).
 He wrote, co-produced and starred in short film Bridge, which made its world premiere at Palm Springs international shortfest in 2016.
 Co-founder of independent theatre company Exhibit A: Theatre, he has produced and appeared in stage productions Sight Unseen (2012), EIGHT (2012), SubUrbia (2012), Cowboy Mouth (2013), Flesh Wound (2013).
 After playing Marty in The House of Yes for Little Ones Theatre in 2014, Ben is thrilled to be working with Stephen Nicolazzo for his Melbourne Theatre Company debut.